hhyy0401/NAS_logit_ensemble/README.md

 # NAS_logit_ensemble

-The code is for predicting neural architectures (especially for (non-isomorphic) NAS-Bench-201 dataset).
+The code is for predicting neural architectures (especially for NAS-Bench-201 dataset).
 This code is composed of two steps:
 1. Pretraining step: Pre-train logits of top-k (in terms of entropy) images, respectively.
 2. Fine-tuning: Ensemble all predictors to estimate performance of neural architectures.